 Stress: Vitamin C

-From what I’ve read, when the body is in stress it draws from the hair, skin and nails first.
-So the hair tragedy was a clue that my body was not happy with me last year.
-In the Adrenal Fatigue book by James Wilson, he talks about the importance of Vitamin C to help the adrenals deal with stress.
-And recently I read on Janie’s blog on Stop the Thyroid Madness, how she feels she never had adrenal fatigue because she has always taken lots of Vitamin C. This was great info!
+Recently on Janie’s Blog on Stop the Thyroid Madness, she feels she never had adrenal fatigue because she has always taken lots of Vitamin C. This was great info!
 For the past year, I upped my dose of Vitamin C to 2k units a day with 1k units of bioflavinoid (for absorption).
+Spread into four doses a day of 500mg.
 When I take my Vitamin C, I feel really solid all around.
-And the great bonus, I wasn’t sick at all this year.
-Sweet.
+The bonus for taking higher doses of Vitamin C, I wasn’t sick at all this year.

-PS – Thanks to the ladies at the Yahoo Grow Hair Forum who saved me many many times. xxoo!
+PS – Thanks to the ladies at the Yahoo Grow Hair Forum who saved me many times.